 Mohammad Hossein Baghiani-Moghaddam, Fatemeh Bakhtari-Aghdam, Mohammad Asghari-Jafarabadi, Hamid Allahverdipour, Saeed Dabagh-Nikookheslat, Roghaiyeh Nourizadeh.
 Comparing the Results of Pedometer-Based Data and International Physical Activity Questionnaire (IPAQ).
-HSR 2013; 9 (6) :605-612
+J Health Syst Res 2013; 9 (6) :605-612

 1- Professor, Department of Health Education, School of Health, Shahid Sadoughi University of Medical Sciences, Yazd, Iran